Free & Fun Outdoor Winter Activities In Lake George

-Even in the cooler months, Lake George is packed with activity and adventure the whole family will enjoy.
-LakeGeorge.com offers this helpful list of free things to do this winter in the LakeGeorge area to help you get started!
+Even in the colder months, Lake George is packed with activites and adventures the whole family will enjoy.
+Between heating bills and holiday spending, budgets can be tight this time of year.
+This helpful list of free things to do in the Lake George area will help you have fun without spending a bundle!

 Cross-Country Skiing & Snowshoeing:

 Gear up and head out onto the frozen lake for a day of ice fishing!
 This is something you can do for free on Lake George, but if you aren't an experienced ice fisherman or woman, you could also hire a guide for safety and expert knowledge of the lake.
-Find ice safety tips here.